mdfaisalgithup/mdfaisalgithup/README.md

 ### Overview 👋
-- I have already worked with mongodb react, html css, javascript, tailwind, firebase, tailwind css all these technologies.
-I am well versed in these technologies
+- I have already worked on frontend with html css, javascript, tailwind, React, React Router, firebase authentication all these technologies.
+Working on Node JS, MonDav, Express, NextJS all these technologies backend.
+I am well versed in this technology.

 ## My Skills